LrLamonier/dead-by-api/readme.md

 # Dead by API - A Dead by Daylight data API (and database!)

+# ⚠ PROJECT ARCHIVED!
+More details below

+All work on this project have been permanently terminated on july 26th, 2023.
+After sharing this project, the game's developer Behaviour Interactive accused me of infringing copyright and banned me from both the official game forums and the official subreddit.

+My vision for this project was to give the community the means to build fun things with which they could learn and connect with one another.

+I will not continue working on this project, but all of the code will remain here because maybe one day someone might need it.
+If that someone is you, please have fun and do something awesome.
+I would gladly talk about it, answer questions, and give advice.

+I had a ton of ideas and was looking into mentoring new developers to build apps, mini-games, etc., but now that'll be postponed until I have a new project.

+These docs will remain exactly the way they were on the last day because they are filled with the excitement that filled me when I released the API.
+Let the developer have their game all for themselves.

 ## Hey!

 > I'm [Lucas](https://www.lucaslamonier.com/) and I built this API for you!
 Download it, use on your projects, create new features, ~~fix it,~~ and have fun!